vniinimaki/ssh/README.md

 * If the cell "A1" contains "=B1" and "B1" contains "=A1", the result of the evaluation of "A1" is "#Circular".

 ### User Story 5 -- Formulas with Arithmetic Operators
 The spreadsheet performs integer addition, subtraction, multiplication, division, and module operations when the corresponding operators (i.e., +, -, *, /, and %) are present in a formula.
-Note that complex formulas take into account the precedence among operators (e.g., multiplications are evaluated before additions).
-When an operation cannot be performed because (1) the operators are incorrect integer numbers or (2) there is a division by zero, the evaluation shall return the string "#Error".
+Note that complex formulas take into account operator precedence (e.g., multiplications are evaluated before additions).
+When an operation cannot be performed because (1) the operators are incorrect integer numbers or (2) there is a division by zero, the evaluation returns the string "#Error".

 **Requirement:**
 * Implement `SpreadSheet.evaluate(self, cell: str) -> int | str` to evaluate the content of a cell containing a formula with arithmetic operators.